MIT-Scioly/MIT-Scioly.github.io/event-info.md

 For the 2025 Invitational, we are requiring teams to bring necessary lab equipment outlined in the 2025 Division C Rules Manual and appropriate PPE for all Lab events.

-### Helicopter
+### Helicopter and Air Trajectory

-The location of Helicopter is in W34-201, Johnson Indoor Track (shown below).
+The location of Helicopter and Air Trajectory is in W34-201, Johnson Indoor Track (shown below).
 The ceiling height is approximately 21 ft beneath ceiling scaffolding.

 ![Panoramic image of Johnson Track](assets\images\Johnson_track_images.png)